JulianKlug/PerfusionCT-Net/journal.md

 | Test | Unet+Method A | 0.181 +/- 0.154 | 0.132 +/- 0.187 | 0.278 +/- 0.324 |
 | Test | Unet+Method B | **0.212** +/- 0.136 | **0.289** +/- 0.333 | 0.188 +/- 0.219 |

+Please refer to the corresponding paper and talk for more details.

 # TODO

+- Try tensoflow yunet implementation
-- Implement augmentation
+- try nn-unet
-- implement combined loss